bengusuozcan/personalization_experiment/README.md

-## Should Personalization Be Optional in Paid Streaming Platforms?: Investigating User Data as an Indirect Compensation for Paid Streaming Platforms
+## Should Paid Streaming Services Make Personalization Optional?
+An Experiment on User Preferences for Personalization

 **Author:** Bengusu Ozcan, MA Candidate in Quantitative Methods in Social Sciences, Columbia University